M-o-a-T/moat-kv/docs/source/command_line.rst

    This value is also affected by ``--eval``.

-.. program:: distkv client data delete
+.. program:: moat.kv client data delete

-Delete the value at some DistKV position.
+Delete the value at some MoaT-KV position.

 If you delete a value, you should use :option:`--last` (preferred) or :option:`--prev` (if you must), to ensure that no other change collides